Ibrahim-embaby/e-commerce/README.md

-- the seller can add a product to sell by providing the product title, price, image, and optionally description. and once the product is added he can remove it. if the product that the seller removed is ordered by one or more customer, the total price of the order is returned to them.
+- the seller can add a product to sell by providing the product title, price, image, and optionally description. and once the product is added he can remove it. if the product that the seller removed is ordered by one or more customers, the total price of the order is returned to them.

 - the customer can see the products added by the sellers and can search for a specific product. also, the customer can buy a product at the number he wants but not exceeds the total cash he owns.